grygy/pv217-microservices-materials/04/README.md

 But you need to define the entity more explicitly.
 With id, getters and setters, etc. Then you will create a repository class that extends `PanacheRepository<Entity>`.

+### `@Transactional` annotation

+`@Transactional` annotation is used to mark a method as transactional.
+It means that the method will be executed in a transactional context.
+If the method fails, the transaction will be rolled back.

 ## Asynchronous Mutiny (side topic)

 Since we will be using reactive approach it is a good thing to know something about Mutiny.